Autumn Colours of Japan | Sisterhood Womens Travel

 Tokyo (B,L,D)

-Today, we will be taken on a full day tour of Tokyo city.
+Today, we will be taken on a full-day tour of Tokyo city.
 Autumn in Japan is one of the best seasons for sightseeing and we’re going to be introduced to some of Tokyo’s best autumn sightseeing spots on our first day of sightseeing, with an initial visit to Rikugien garden.
-Located in northern Tokyo, this strolling garden was established in 1702 and oft visited by the ruling leader of the time, featuring over 1000 trees made up of maple and gingko varieties.
+Located in northern Tokyo, this strolling garden was established in 1702 and is often visited by the ruling leader of the time, featuring over 1000 trees made up of maple and gingko varieties.

-This is followed by Asakusa, in the old part of Tokyo city.
-Asakusa Sensoji Temple is one of the most celebrated temples in Tokyo, and a visit to Nakamise Shopping arcade here will be a good opportunity to pick up some trinkets and local goods for souvenirs.
+This is followed by Asakusa, in the old part of Tokyo.
+Asakusa Sensoji Temple is one of the most celebrated temples in Tokyo, and a visit to Nakamise Shopping Arcade here will be a good opportunity to pick up some trinkets and local goods for souvenirs.

 Lunch is included at a local restaurant, before heading to western Tokyo to take in the colours at Meiji Jingu Shrine and Shinjuku Gyoen Park.

-Returning back to our hotel for a Welcome dinner tonight.
+Returning to our hotel for a Welcome dinner tonight.

 Day 3 - Monday 24 November 2025